jimmyturnip/20210911-dragon-wing-5e/session-01.md

 **Altered/Interrupted**: No
 **What's fun about this scene**: New characters (faction?)

+    NOTE: Monteflore and Atheppio were generated in the Royal House of Dorenei Court document.

 Dorenei.
 The treasury keeper's tower.
 Monteflore bows slightly.

 > MONTEFLORE